Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 So in order to encode a message, we can split it into binary and create an echo for each fraction of the audio depending on whether the binary is a 0 or a 1.

+## Autocorrelation
-In order to decode the message, we can compare the sound file with the echoes with the original sound file to find out where there are actually echoes.
+In order to decode the message given the original audio file, we can compare the sound file with the echoes with the original sound file to find out where there are actually echoes.
 This technique is called autocorrelation.

 <img src = "Images/echo3.png"> </img>